theRealAph/ScopeLocals/README.md

 depends on the thread which is executing the code.

-Using a `ThreadLocal` here avoids the need to pass a `Permissions` object as an argument to calls from the service handler through the business logic code and into the database driver or logger code.
-The declaration at 1. include an initialization that creates a `ThreadLocal` object and assigns it to field `PERMISSIONS`.
-Each server thread that handles an incoming request still needs to call the `set()` method at 2.
+Using a `ThreadLocal` here avoids the need to pass a `Permissions` object as an argument to calls from the service handler through the business logic and into the database driver or logger.

+The declaration at 1. creates a `ThreadLocal` object and assigns it to static field `PERMISSIONS`.
+Before it can be used the server thread needs to call the `set()` method at 2.
 This ensures that the incarnation of field `PERMISSIONS` specific to the handler thread identifies the right permissions for that request.
 The server is now ready to execute the business logic.